ALpal5213/MastersThesis/README.md

 - [Device Description](#device-description)

 ## Introduction
-Describe the goal of thesis project and what this repo does (holds code for thesis)
+Describe the goal of thesis project and what this repo does (holds code for thesis).
+Also store thesis file once written.

 ## Device Description
 desciption of the Xilinx device and links to it